Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Attacks

+This attack amounts to creating a poisoning sample $\vct x + \vct \delta$ that collides with the target test sample $\vct z \in \fullTest$ in the feature space, so that the fine-tuned model predicts $\vct z$ according to the poisoning label associated with $\vct x$.
+To this end, the adversary leverages the feature extractor $\phi$ to minimize the distance of the poisoning sample with the target in the feature space.
+Moreover, the authors observed that, due to the complexity and nonlinear behavior of $\phi$, even poisoning samples coming from different distributions can be slightly perturbed in the input space to match the feature representation of the target sample $\vct z$.
+To make the poisoning sample look realistic in input space and implement a clean-label attack, the adversarial perturbation $\vct \delta\in \Delta$ is bounded by the attacker in its $\ell_p$ norm~\cite{shafahi_poison_2018} (\eg, $\|\vct \delta\|_2 \leq \epsilon$).
+Such box constraint can also be implemented as a soft constraint, as originally done by~\citet{shafahi_poison_2018}.\footnote{The original formulation of feature collision in \cite{shafahi_poison_2018} adopts the $\ell_p$ constraint as soft constraint up-weighted by a Lagrangian penalty term $\beta$, which is basically equivalent to our hard-constraint formulation for appropriate choices of $\beta$ and $\epsilon$.} Similarly, \citet{guo_practical_2020} adopted \textit{feature collision} to stage the attack, but they extended the attack's objective function to further increase the poisoning effectiveness.
 Nevertheless, although this strategy turns out to be effective, it assumes that the feature extractor is fixed and that it is not updated during the fine-tuning process.
 Moreover, StringRay~\cite{suciu2018does}, ConvexPolytope~\cite{zhu_transferable_2019}, and BullseyePolytope~\cite{aghakhani20bullseye} observed that when reducing the attacker's knowledge the poisoning effectiveness decreases.
 These works showed that \textit{feature collision} is not practical if the attacker does not know exactly the details of the feature extractor, as the embedding of poisoning samples may not be consistent across different feature extractors.
 To mitigate these difficulties, ConvexPolytope~\cite{zhu_transferable_2019} and BullseyePolytope~\cite{aghakhani20bullseye} optimize the poisoning samples against \textit{ensemble models}, constructing a convex polytope around the target samples to enhance the effectiveness of the attack.
-The underlying idea is that constructing poisoning points against ensemble models may improve the attack transferability.
+The underlying idea is that constructing poisoning samples against ensemble models may improve the attack transferability.
 The authors further optimize the poisoning samples by establishing a strong connection among all the layers and the embeddings of the poisoning samples, partially overcoming the assumption that the feature extractor $\phi$ remains fixed.

 All these approaches have the property of creating clean-label samples, as first proposed in \citet{shafahi_poison_2018}, to stay undetected even when the class labels of training points are validated by humans.
 This is possible as these attacks are staged against deep models, since for these models, small (adversarial) perturbations of samples in the input space correspond to large changes in their feature representations.